merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 ```

 {:.notice}
-You can use this command to further filter your fasta file: check the option with the online (help page)[https://anvio.org/help/main/], or by using the flag `--help` in the terminal.
+You can use this command to further filter your fasta file: check the options with the online (help page)[https://anvio.org/help/main/], or by using the flag `--help` in the terminal.

 ### Generate a contigs database

-The {% include ARTIFACT name="contigs-db" %} is a central database in the entire anvi'o ecosystem.
+The {% include ARTIFACT name="contigs-db" %} is a central database in the anvi'o ecosystem.
 It essentially stores all information about a given set of sequences from a fasta file.
 To make a {% include ARTIFACT name="contigs-db" %} from our reformatted fasta, you can use the command {% include PROGRAM name="anvi-gen-contigs-database" %}:

 {:.notice}
-Numerous anvi'o command can make use of multithreading to speed up computing time.
+Numerous anvi'o commands can make use of multithreading to speed up computing time.
 You can either use the flag `-T` or `--num-threads`.
 Check the help page of a command, or use `--help` to check if multithreading is available.

 ```bash
 anvi-gen-contigs-database -f Trichodesmium_sp.fa \